dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/feature-spec.md

 ### [Default Pipeline Breakdown](https://help.zenhub.com/support/solutions/articles/43000010339-setting-up-your-first-zenhub-workspace):

 ![](img/zenhub-for-class.jpg){: .fancy .medium}
-<br>*(starting to use ZenHub for class feedback)*
+<br>*(using ZenHub for class planning)*

-* **New Issues**:<br>
+* **Unsorted**:<br>
-    New Issues land here automatically.
+    **New Issues** land here automatically.
 You should drag (triage) them out of here as soon as possible.

-* **Icebox**:<br>
+* **Later**:<br>
-    The Icebox represents items that are a low priority in the product backlog.
-Leaving Issues in the icebox over deleting them helps avoid a cycle of raising duplicate Issues.
-Icebox Issues should not take up a team member's time or mental bandwidth; putting ideas into the Icebox Pipeline gets them out of the way and helps teams focus on immediate priorities.
+    Later (often called Icebox) represents items that are a low priority in the product backlog.
+Leaving Issues in the icebox over deleting them helps avoid a cycle of raising duplicate Issues. **Later** Issues should not take up a team member's time or mental bandwidth; putting ideas into the Later Pipeline gets them out of the way and helps teams focus on immediate priorities.

-* **Backlog**:<br>
+* **Next**:<br>
-    Backlog Issues are not a current focus, but you will act on them at some point.
-If they don't have a GitHub Milestone, you can consider them part of your “product backlog”.
+    Next Issues are not a current focus, but you will act on them at some point.
+These are often called Backlog, but we'll simplify and just call that whole stack Nexts.
+If an issue doesn't have a Milestone/Sprint assigned, you can consider them part of your “product backlog”.
 Once you add a Milestone, they become part of your “sprint backlog” (that is, the tasks that you'll complete in an upcoming sprint.)
-The process of keeping this pipeline organized is known as “backlog refinement”.
+The process of keeping this pipeline organized is known as “backlog refinement”, we'll do something a bit simpler and do all of this during a team retrospective meeting.

 * **In Progress**:<br>
      Issues here should have a good amount of detail, like estimates and requirements, since they're your team's current focus.
 This is the answer to, “What are you doing now?”
 Ideally, each team member should be working on just one thing at a time.
 Tasks here should be ordered by priority with Assignees added.